ARM-software/arm-trusted-firmware/docs/process/code-review-guidelines.rst

    directory to have the freedom to change it in any way.
 This way, your changes benefit everyone and will be maintained over time.

+-  It is the patch-author's responsibility to respond to review comments within 21 days.
+In the event that the patch-author does not respond within this timeframe, the maintainer is entitled to abandon the patch(es).
+   Patch author(s) may be busy with other priorities, causing a delay in responding to active review comments after posting patch(es).
+In such a situation, if the author's patch(es) is/are abandoned, they can restore their work for review by resolving comments, merge-conflicts, and revising their original submissions.

 Guidelines for all reviewers
 ----------------------------